apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NASA Captures Sun's Fury: Strongest Solar Flare Since 2017**
+**NFL officiating crew at center of Cowboys-Lions controversy gets crucial Week 18 game**

-You can read more about it [here](https://scitechdaily.com/nasa-captures-suns-fury-strongest-solar-flare-since-2017/).
+You can read more about it [here](https://www.foxnews.com/sports/nfl-officiating-crew-center-cowboys-lions-controversy-gets-crucial-week-18-game).

 ## Requirements
 - Python 3.8